 Meltdown vs. Shutdown: A Recovery Protocol

-When dysregulation peaks, it typically manifests as either a meltdown or a shutdown.
-While they stem from the same root cause (overwhelm), they require different recovery strategies.
+When dysregulation peaks, it usually shows up as either a meltdown or a shutdown.
+Both stem from the same root cause: overwhelm.
+However, they require different recovery strategies.

 Signs, Internal Experience, and Required Care